-- 1. Nothing in these terms of reference shall confer upon the Governance Committee the power to regulate or control the finances of the NECA, in order to ensure that section 102(3) of the Local Government Act 1972 is not contravened. - 2.
-The two co-opted Independent Members of the Governance Committee will fulfil the roles of Chair and Vice Chair of the Committee and will be appointed by the NELB.
+- Nothing in these terms of reference shall confer upon the Governance Committee the power to regulate or control the finances of the NECA, in order to ensure that section 102(3) of the Local Government Act 1972 is not contravened. - 2.
+The two co-opted Independent Members of the Governance Committee will fulfil the roles of Chair and Vice Chair of the Committee and will be appointed by the Leadership Board.
 Co-opted members can attend and speak at meetings of the Governance Committee to which they are appointed but cannot vote. - 3.
-The Localism Act 2011 requires the Combined Authority to appoint at least one Independent Person for their views to be sought and taken into account before the Governance Committee makes its decision on an allegation about a Members' conduct which has been investigated and at other times when considered appropriate.
-An Independent Person's views may also be sought by a Member who is the subject of a misconduct complaint. - 4.
-The Members' Code of Conduct and all codes and protocols can be found in Part 6 - Codes of Conduct and Protocols.
+The Localism Act 2011 requires the Combined Authority to appoint at least one Independent Person for their views to be sought and taken into account before the Governance Committee makes its decision on an allegation about a Members'

+conduct which has been investigated and at other times when considered appropriate.
+An Independent Person's views may also be sought by a Member who is the subject of a misconduct complaint.